Creating and disseminating educational resources for SSPCloud users

 When designing -based training materials, two main options are available, each with its own pros and cons:

-1. Providing access to an HTML website
+- Providing access to an HTML website

-• Advantages: Solutions to exercices can be hidden, interactive widgets can be used to offer hints or guide learners step by step, and the layout is optimized for reading.
+- Advantages: Solutions to exercices can be hidden, interactive widgets can be used to offer hints or guide learners step by step, and the layout is optimized for reading.

-• Drawbacks: This is not an interactive environment—learners must open a separate RStudio session to try out the code, which can disrupt the flow of learning.
+- Drawbacks: This is not an interactive environment—learners must open a separate RStudio session to try out the code, which can disrupt the flow of learning.

-2. Providing access to a Quarto Markdown (.qmd) file
+- Providing access to a Quarto Markdown (.qmd) file

-• Advantages: Fully interactive—learners can run code directly within the environment, benefiting from live feedback and hands-on practice.
+- Advantages: Fully interactive—learners can run code directly within the environment, benefiting from live feedback and hands-on practice.

-• Drawbacks: All answers and code are visible by default, which may reduce engagement and exploratory effort from the learners.
+- Drawbacks: All answers and code are visible by default, which may reduce engagement and exploratory effort from the learners.

 Since the first option can become cumbersome - especially when learners need to copy and paste large blocks of code - it is generally recommended to use the second option in most cases.
 Providing direct access to a Quarto Markdown file helps minimize the risk of hard-to-reproduce errors that often arise when learners switch between an HTML tutorial and their R session.

-2.2 Introducing Quarto to create training resources
+2.2 Using Quarto to develop training resources

 Quarto is an open source program for creating Python and reproducible tutorials.
 It makes it possible to mix seamlessly code and text in the same document and can handle many output formats, including html, pdf or notebook (.ipynb extension).
-Quarto is strongly recommended for the development of educational resources.

 3.1 Step 1: create a Github repository from a template